lcpz/lain/alsa.md

 `widget` | The widget | `wibox.widget.textbox`
 `notify` | Force update `widget` | function

-Finally, you can control the widget with key bindings like these:
+You can control the widget with key bindings like these:

     -- Volume control
     awful.key({ altkey }, "Up",